jbakse/compform_site/content/parameters/index.md

 ## Coding Challenges

-Explore the study examples above by completing the following challenges.
+Explore this chapter's example code by completing the following challenges.

 <!--
 | Time                 | Comment                                                                              |